 On September 4, 2020, the Pineville Police Department executed a search warrant on a residence.
-Petitioner, who was then sixteen years old, was inside the residence at the time of the search.
-During the search, police recovered over \$5,000 in cash and a "large chunk of what [was] believed to be heroin" from another juvenile in the residence.
-Inside the other juvenile's jacket was a large amount of methamphetamine and a powdery substance.
+Petitioner, who was then seventeen years old, was inside the residence at the time of the search.
+On searching petitioner, police recovered over \$5,000 in cash and a "large chunk of what [was] believed to be heroin."
+Inside petitioner's jacket, the police found a large amount of methamphetamine and a powdery substance.
 Testing revealed the presence of Fentanyl in the drugs seized.

 The State charged petitioner as a delinquent.
 The charging document noted that he committed three crimes that, if committed by an adult, would constitute felony offenses.
 Those charges were possession of fentanyl with intent to deliver, possession of heroin with intent to deliver, and possession of methamphetamine with intent to deliver.
-The State moved to transfer the matter to adult status pursuant to a previous version of the transfer statute, West Virginia Code § 49-5-10(d)(1).2 At all times relevant to this matter, however, West Virginia Code § 49-4-710, was the operative transfer statute.3 The State explained that petitioner's crimes were serious in
+The State moved to transfer the matter to adult status pursuant to a previous version of the transfer statute, West Virginia Code 49-5-10(d)(1).2 At all times relevant to this matter, however, West Virginia Code 49-4-710, was the operative transfer statute.3 The State explained that petitioner's crimes were serious in